TLDR

 Rough ballpark numbers from various reports:

-- Only 4 to 5 percent convert to a paid plan
+- Only a fraction convert to a paid plan

 - That leaves hundreds of millions of people generating zero direct revenue while burning real GPU time